ksu-cs-projects-2022-2023/spring2023-isaacPetersonKSU/README.md

 	* All work (including documentation) will be completed on Windows Subsystem for Linux (WSL).
 I am typing this in nano RN.

+hi guys im isaac.
+Im into low-level programming, embedded system, and alternative agriculture, so my project is going to be a tool to help mushroom growers increse the productiveity of their mycelium.